Robust Time Series Denoising with Learnable Wavelet Packet Transform: Denoising performances on standard functions

 In Table~\ref{TableC}, the $S_p$, $S_r$ and $\bar{S}$ scores for the cases when each model is trained using the four classes separately are displayed.
 The AE-large model has the best specialization performance However, the method does not generalise well to the other classes.
 This is reflected in its $S_r$ score for the Bumps and Doppler classes.
 Overall, the L-WPT has the best robustness score, even better than the Baseline-HT method that is particularly adapted for Gaussian denoising.
 We can state that, for this experiment, the L-WPT keeps the robustness of a general, non trainable denoising procedure like the Baseline-HT, but also learns a relevant denoising for the signals of the learned class.

-In Figure~\ref{fig-3C1}, the denoising obtained for the AE-large and L-WPT for one realisation of each class when the methods are trained using this class is displayed.
-In this case, AE-large performs the best.
-This can be shown by considering the absolute error between the estimated and the pure signal through time.

-The Figure~\ref{fig-3C2} can be seen as a table of figures, where the columns provide a zoom of the four considered signals from Figure~\ref{fig-3C1}, and the rows provide the output of the L-WPT and AE big when they are trained with each of the four classes.
-We can see that the AE-large performs poorly when it is trained using another class.
-This is particularly easy to observe for the Doppler case.
+The Figure~\ref{fig-3C2} can be seen as a table of figures, where the columns provide a realisation of each class, and the rows provide the output of the L-WPT and AE big when they are trained with one of the four classes.
+For each figure, the absolute error between the estimated and the pure signal through time is provided.
+AE-large performs the best when applied to the training class (the figures on the diagonal).
+However it performs poorly when it is trained using another class.
+On the contrary, the L-WPT is more consistent regarding if it is applied on the training class or not.